-Source: T24 System

 10.1 FDIC Sweep Deposits

 These sweep deposits covered by FDIC insurance are generally overnight deposits.
 Although the direct counterparties are financial institution brokers, the essential counterparties are retail customers.
 BOC has entered into business arrangements with the broker in which the broker has agreed to maintain the determined balance of these sweep deposits.
 However, to be conservative, it is assumed that these deposits experience some runoff.